HackmaniaGX/itag-dataset-gathering/README.md

 │           └── [county folders]
 ├── containers/
 │   ├── Dockerfile
-│   └── other container configs
+│   └── other configs
 ├── requirements.txt
 └── README.md
 ```

-### Datasets
+### 📊 Datasets
 This project utilizes a **synthetic healthcare dataset** generated through the **Synthea** tool.
 Synthea is an open-source simulator designed to produce realistic, anonymized patient records based on population models.
 This approach enables scalable and privacy-preserving research and analysis.

+> **INFO:**
+> Due to limited and insufficient data available from HSE and broader European sources, we opted to use synthetic data generated via Synthea.
+This allows us to create a comprehensive, realistic dataset that includes diverse patient profiles, claims, and healthcare scenarios necessary for effective fraud detection analysis.
+Using synthetic data ensures data privacy, enables scalable testing, and provides the detailed information required to develop and validate robust fraud detection models in a controlled environment.

 #### Why Use Synthetic Data?

 - **Privacy & Confidentiality:** Synthetic data circumvents privacy concerns associated with real patient records.
 - **Controlled Environment:** Facilitates testing, experimentation, and validation without risking sensitive information.
+- **Resource Efficiency:** Eliminates the need for complex data access procedures and compliance hurdles.
 - **Customizability:** Data can be tailored to specific scenarios, demographic distributions, or rare conditions, enhancing research flexibility.
-- **Resource Efficiency:** Eliminates the need for complex data access procedures and compliance hurdles.

 The datasets used include: